markjnkim/es_mod/01-html/content/step-3-hero.md

 ```
 > **Pro-tip**: Notice how there are no extra empty lines within the confines of the `section`.
 Being concise with language and syntax also pertains to extraneous lines or white space.
 Although empty lines or indentation will not affect what is rendered in the browser, it will pertain more to a best practice style guide that eases readabliity and communicates parent/child relationships.

-Now let's catch a glimpse of what our website looks like now and think about what we need to fix inorder to match our mockup.
+Now let's catch a glimpse of what our website looks like now and think about what we need to fix inorder to match our mock-up.

 ![hero](./assets/step-3/300-hero-html.png)
 Congrats, I know it's not pretty yet, but the grunt work is now complete so we can decorate or style our hero.